16x Faster, Hands-free, Eyes-free Diet Tracking

 Today anyone can pull up their bank or credit card card account to track spending over time, segment spending into categories, and identify potential areas to save money.
 There’s no hassle, no fees, and no extra exertion required to log and access your financial information – all you have to do is just use your credit/debit card as you normally would.

 I believe a similar capability should be available for dietary consumption.
-In an ideal world, there would be an effortless, non-invasive method to track foods consumed – all you would have to do is just eat and the information (calories, macros, micros, etc.) would be automatically logged and accessible.
-If someone chose to change their diet or their weight, they would be able to access this data to view consumption over time, segment consumption into categories, and identify potential areas to cut/substitute/add food.
-The user choice aspect is key – I believe that users should possess the mere ability to access said data if they so choose but not necessarily that said data should be front and center 24/7 (re: eating disorders, complicating our already very complicated relationships with food and health, and critical nutritionism).
+In an ideal world, there would be an effortless, non-invasive method to track foods consumed – all you would have to do is just eat and the information (calories, macros, micros, time of day, meal type, etc.) would be automatically logged and accessible.
+If someone chose to change their diet or their weight, they would be able to access this data to view consumption over time, segment consumption by various categories, and identify potential areas to cut/substitute/add food.
+The user choice aspect is key – I believe that users should possess the mere ability to access said data if they so choose but not necessarily that said data should be front and center 24/7 (re: eating disorders, complicating our already very complicated relationships with food and health: critical nutritionism).

 The described capability would require a non-invasive super device that hasn’t been developed yet .
 Myfitnesspal is currently one of the most popular apps used for tracking dietary intake.
-Many physique competitors and professional weight-class athletes rely on myfitnesspal to meticulously track dietary intake.
+Many physique competitors and professional weight-class athletes rely on Myfitnesspal to meticulously track dietary intake during specific times of the year.
 In addition, some elderly users, newly diagnosed with intimidating chronic diseases, hope to reclaim their health with the app’s help.
 Myfitnesspal is great, but there’s still room for improvement.

 Google’s Voice Assistant can be used to operate phones with just your voice.
 If I say “track 2 cups of cheerios”, my modded phone will immediately pull up myfitnesspal and log 2 cups of cheerios.
 It takes 2.76 seconds to say that phrase, and I could be multitasking while speaking that phrase.
 On the other hand, it takes 47.26 seconds of undivided attention to touch the app, navigate the menu, touch “Add Food”, type “cheerios”, select “2 cups”, and touch “save”.
 For users who want to beat a chronic disease, those who just want to “make weight”, and even those who just have a hard time seeing the screen, I believe this voice-controlled and automated tool breaks down time, attention, and ability barriers to engaging with myfitnesspal.